FlockOfBirds/paging-button/README.md

 # PAGE BUTTON

-Add boostrap like paging to your list view.
+Add bootstrap like paging to your list view.
 It supports paging similar to the built-in data grid with some boot strap styling.